Hi! I’m Planning, and I’m Jennisha, and we are your 2021 Education (Academic) Officers.

-In the past, the office has contributed to developing policies such as compulsory lecture recordings, lowering the Grade Point Average (GPA) needed for exchange programs, and introducing languages as breadth for arts students.
+In the past, the office has contributed to developing policies such as compulsory lecture recordings, lowering the Grade Point Average (GPA) needed for exchange programs, introducing languages as breadth for art students, and preventing the closure of Burnley Library.

 Level 1, Union House